kasheshjaiin/nosql-challenge/README.md

 ## Conclusion

-The provided Jupyter Notebook files (`NoSQL_setup_starter.ipynb` and `NoSQL_analysis_starter.ipynb`) contain the code and explanations for each part of the challenge.
+The provided Jupyter Notebook files (`NoSQL_setup.ipynb` and `NoSQL_analysis.ipynb`) contain the code and explanations for each part of the challenge.
 The README file serves as a guide to understanding the tasks performed and the solutions provided.

 For more details, refer to the Jupyter Notebook files in this repository.